ufjschool/ob-s14/drafts/second/self-defense.md

 “Stop!” they yell, somewhat startled by their own voices at first.
 They muster more confidence to shout “stay back!” before kicking his groin or striking hard at his face.
 They make a run for the door, and the experience is over as quickly as it began.

-The participants in the Rape Aggression Defense program are never really alone, though, or in any danger.
-Certified R.A.D. self-defense instructors are behind them the whole time yelling suggestions and encouraging words, which they hope will come back to the women in a real violent encounter.
+The participants in the Rape Aggression Defense program are never really alone, though, nor in any danger.
+The aggressors are actually police officers in protective padding who simulate attacks for the women while certified R.A.D. self-defense instructors stay near to yell suggestions and make sure no one gets hurt.
+The supportive voices of fellow self-defense students cheer them on from the sidelines.

 R.A.D.
 Systems are the world’s largest network of self-defense programs designed for women.
 R.A.D. instructors have taught more than 900,000 women the basics of personal safety and hands-on techniques since its founding in 1989, according to its website.